-If you’ve hit the wall due to substance abuse or other addictions, I can help.
-As an EIR (Executive In Recovery), I understand what it takes to change.
-I’ve done it the wrong way -- and the right way.
-Two of the most powerful words I offer clients are, “Me, too.”
+If you’ve hit the wall due to substance abuse or other addictions, We can help.
+As EIRs (Executives In Recovery), we understand what it takes to change.
+We’ve done it the wrong way -- and the right way.
+Two of the most powerful words we offer clients are, “Me, too.”

-When I realized I had a problem, my first thought was, “I can handle this.”
+When we realized I had a problem, our first thought was, “I can handle this.”
 The reality is the disease of addiction is complicated.
 The good news?
 Recovering -- and staying recovered -- is possible.
 It just takes practice and guidance from others who’ve been there.
 You don’t have to navigate this on your own.

 "Being in active addiction is hard work, and the result is a rapidly shrinking life.
 Being in recovery is work -- but the reward is a life that quickly expands.*

 Recovery is about putting the pieces together, and that’s what a great coach does.
-I help clients with all stages of recovery, especially early recovery when it comes to blending recovery with the demands of an intense career.
-I have deep experience in helping clients return to a healthy, productive life by:
+We help clients with all stages of recovery, especially early recovery when it comes to blending recovery with the demands of an intense career.
+We have deep experience in helping clients return to a healthy, productive life by:

-Committing to Recovery: By tapping into your strengths (or discovering them ), I’ll help you discover your authentic self -- and use that to build and maintain momentum.
+Committing to Recovery: By tapping into your strengths (or discovering them ), we’ll help you discover your authentic self -- and use that to build and maintain momentum.

 Building Confidence for Recovery: Together we’ll build an action plan that’s sustainable, working to overcome one of the biggest obstacles we face in early recovery: fear.

 Our goal is to coach you on a journey that leads to integrity, the process of becoming whole again.
 Returning to a place where you feel “in the flow” of life -- not pushing (or being pulled).

 It’s a place where you’ll discover your authentic self.
 And it’s a place where you’ll be able to live happy, joyous, and free.

 eight EXAMPLES OF HOW We can help you